bonnieho/BAMazon/README.md

 **Specifics:**

 Lastly, a Node application called `bamazonSupervisor.js` was created to handle necessary tasks for a supervisor's interface.
-Running this application first displays all of the administrative functions available to a store supervisor:
+Running this application first displays the two administrative functions available to a store supervisor:

 ![Bamazon Supervisor admin option choice list](screenshots/_10_bamazon_SUPERVISOR_inquirer_choice_list.png)